Do Reading Slumps Mean You're Burnt Out? (Not Just Bored)

 - Physical symptoms (headaches, stomach issues, sleep problems)

 This is important: Reading slumps are normal.
 Burnout is serious.
-Know the difference.

 The Book Pup